The Eccentric Old Lady of Stamford Street:

-On Wednesday 6th December 1871 the elderly owner of the haunted house died at her residence at 43 Stamford Street.
-It was rumoured that Miss Read was emaciated, lived in filth and survived on a diet of stale buns, perhaps from Pring’s Bakery next door.
+On Wednesday 6 December 1871 the elderly owner of the haunted house died at her residence at 43 Stamford Street.
+It was rumoured that Miss Read was emaciated, lived in filth, and survived on a diet of stale buns, perhaps from Pring’s Bakery next door.
 The eccentric Miss Cordelia Angelica Read received no visitors in her neglected home, and was not very popular with her neighbours.

 We have reason to believe that the houses belonging to John in Stamford Street were uninhabited and neglected when he was alive.
 In 1846 a James Fling was found guilty of attempting to steal a washing copper and lead from one of these abandoned properties.
 His excuse was that he had been sheltering from the rain.
 He was not believed, and was imprisoned for twelve months.

 In 1847 John Read died, leaving his personal estate — money, fixtures and fittings — to his wife and his real estate — property — to his daughter.
 Mother and daughter lived together for another ten years with one or two live-in servants.
 Although the houses were in a bad state of repair, Mrs and Miss Read were not entirely negligent.
-They continued to inspect the properties nightly to ensure everything was locked and nothing was missing, and it was this nocturnal habit that gave rise to the story of the haunted house.
+They continued to inspect the properties nightly to ensure that everything was locked and nothing was missing, and it was this nocturnal habit that gave rise to the story of the haunted house.

 At the end of 1871 Miss Read fell ill.
-Her servant Susan Goring, who had been with her for two or three years, called for Dr Johnson of York Road.
+Her servant, Susan Goring, who had been with her for two or three years, called for Dr Johnson of York Road.
 The doctor, no doubt concerned about the state she was living in, or perhaps being acquainted with her cousin — another local doctor — asked Miss Read about her relatives.
-Miss Read took umbrage at his interference, dismissed him and summoned Dr Edwin Canton, the house surgeon of Charing Cross Hospital, to treat her instead.
+Miss Read took umbrage at his interference, dismissed him, and summoned Dr Edwin Canton, the house surgeon of Charing Cross Hospital, to treat her instead.
 Within days the old lady was found dead in her chair in the back room.
-She was buried on 14th December 1871 at Kensal Green Cemetery.
+She was buried on 14 December 1871 in Kensal Green Cemetery.

 As she had never married, and had no direct descendants, her wider family expected to inherit.
 But Miss Read had other ideas.
 In her will she left the greater part of her personal wealth to the Brompton Hospital for Consumption and Diseases of the Chest.

 The family were not going to allow the hospital to enjoy the legacy without a fight, and wanted to know if Miss Read was compos mentis.
 There was some suggestion that they wanted to have her head opened.
 Dr Carton obviously thought that she was on the ball, explaining that she could speak Latin!
-The suspicion that perhaps she was not in possession of all her faculties was swiftly dealt with: if she had neglected her properties, she had done so to spite her nephew, with whom she had quarrelled. (“Nephew” is used here to describe her cousins once removed.)
+The suspicion that perhaps she was not in possession of all her faculties was swiftly dealt with: if she had neglected her properties, she had done so to spite a cousin once removed, with whom she had quarrelled.

 It is likely that Miss Read’s cutting her family out of the will was connected to the way her cousin James Chabot behaved when the newspapers reported his marriage and subsequent shameful divorce.